Dance in Thailand: Ayutthaya period

+Foreigner record

 The first detailed European record of Khon and other Thai classical dances was made during the Ayutthaya Kingdom.
 The tradition and styles employed are almost identical to the Thai traditions we still see today.
 Historical evidence establishes that the Thai art of stage plays was already perfected by the 17th-century.
 Louis XIV, the Sun King of France, had a formal diplomatic relation with Ayutthaya's King Narai.
 In 1687, France sent the diplomat Simon de la Loubère to record all that he saw in the Siamese Kingdom and its traditions.
 In his famous account Du Royaume de Siam, La Loubère carefully observed the classic 17th-century theatre of Siam, including an epic battle scene from a Khon performance, and recorded what he saw in great detail:The Siamese have three sorts of Stage Plays: That which they call Cone [Khon] is a figure dance, to the sound of the violin and some other instruments.
 The dancers are masked and armed and represent rather combat than a dance.
 And though everyone runs into high motions, and extravagant postures, they cease not continually to intermix some word.
 Most of their masks are hideous and represent either monstrous Beasts or kinds of Devils.
 The Show which they call Lacone is a poem intermix with Epic and Dramatic, which lasts three days, from eight in the morning till seven at night.
 They are histories in verse, serious, and sung by several actors always present, and which do only sing reciprocally....
 The Rabam is a double dance of men and women, which is not martial, but gallant ... they can perform it without much tyring themselves, because their way of dancing is a simple march round, very slow, and without any high motion; but with a great many slow contortions of the body and arms.

 Of the attires of Siamese Khon dancers, La Loubère recorded that: "[T]hose that dance in Rabam, and Cone, have gilded high and pointed.
 It was introduced by Persian Lombok hat in King Naraya reign. but which hang down at the sides below their ears, which are adorned with counterfeit stones, and with two pendants of gilded wood."

 La Loubère also observed the existence of muay Thai and muay Lao, noting that they looked similar (i.e., using both fists and elbows to fight), but the hand-wrapping techniques were different.

 The accomplishment and influence of Thai art and culture, developed during the Ayutthaya Period, on neighboring countries was evident in the observation of Captain James Low a British scholar of Southeast Asia, during the early Rattanakosin Era: